 “Data is now spread across data centers and clouds through file shares, shared storage, and even SaaS-based platforms,” says Allan.

 “Legacy tools designed to back up on-premises file shares and applications cannot succeed in the hybrid/multi-cloud world and are costing companies time and resources while also putting their data at risk.

 Respondents cited the potential for cloud-based capabilities as the major draw to overhaul their data protection strategies – half of them acknowledged the cloud's part in the future of data protection.

 54% cited a cloud service's ability to conduct disaster recovery as a major strength, while 50% said the same of moving workloads from on-premises to cloud.

 “By already starting to modernise their infrastructures in 2020, organisations expect to continue their DX journey and increase their cloud use,” adds Allan.

-“Legacy solutions were intended to protect data in physical data centres in the past, but they’re so outdated and complex that they cost more money, time, resources and trouble than realised.
+“Legacy solutions were intended to protect data in physical data centers in the past, but they're so outdated and complex that they cost more money, time, resources and trouble than realised.

 “Data protection can no longer be tied to on-premises, physically-dedicated environments and companies must have flexible licensing options to easily move to a hybrid/multi-cloud environment.